Skip to main content

 Full episode transcript

-Hi, welcome back to The Med Device Cyber Podcast.
-I'm your host, Christian Espinosa.
-I'm here with a guest today, Dylan Horvath from Cortex Design.
+Host: Hi, welcome back to the Med Device Cyber podcast.
+I'm your host Christian Espinosa.
+I'm here with a guest today Dylan Horvath from Cortex Design.
 How's it going today, Dylan?
-It's going well.
+Guest: It's going well.
 How are you, Christian?
-I'm doing good.
-A little bit tired.
-I was at the LSI conference last week and didn't get much sleep.
-Very busy, you know, trying to get business and networking and just meeting more people in the community.
-So, I think it's an important topic with design, and I know you focus a lot on human factors with your design.
-Can you talk a little bit about, I guess, what some of the biggest challenges are in the industry from a design perspective?
-Well, there's certainly a greater appreciation of the need for great human factors engineering and how that relates to design.
-I think, you know, broadly in the medical device industry, design has been a bit of a laggard in being core to the development process, and the understanding of industrial design within North America isn't really very well understood either.
-It's largely thought of as look and feel, and in medical design, it's sort of thought of as human factors engineering, whereas we think of those things cohesively as a whole.
-So, you know, at Cortex, we have a very human-centered design philosophy and process, but that is wrapped around an ISO 1345 Quality Management System designed to get devices into the market quickly.
-So, as you know, safe and effective is core to all medical devices, but that doesn't mean they're commercially successful.
-Commercial success really means about market adoption, making sure you're designing a product that people want, people that people understand how to use, and can resonate with at first glance from a design perspective.
-And I took a class in college, human factors engineering.
-I never heard of what it was before then, but it's obviously super important for a physician or surgeon or anyone that's using these instruments because they're often in an operating room or somewhere where the circumstances are pretty high from a risk perspective.
-What are the main items that go into design?
-Is it done initially or do you design it and get it on the market and then kind of get some feedback and tweak it, or how does that process work?
-Well, so it's so expensive to get a product launched and through regulatory, and you really can't make very many changes without incurring a lot of expense.
-So, design really has to—a good designer, a good product understands that human factors engineering has to take place from the beginning, from the very beginning.
-So, a lot of the clients that we work with, they've gotten things past the point of a benchtop prototype and understanding that the science works and that there is likely to be a market there and there's reimbursement codes.
-But now they need to accelerate that towards commercialization and bring it under design controls.
-Design controls for us really start with user requirements, saying there are indications for use and intended use statements that have to be understood from the beginning, and that leads into what a user requires the device to be.
-But beyond the user, those are the bare bones requirements.
-Beyond the user, there are a lot of stakeholders that have to be involved in accepting your product into the market.
-So, the people that use it may not be the people that buy it, and the people that buy it may not be the people that decide whether or not it's going to be reimbursed.
-So, all of those stakeholders have to be understood as well, and what their journey is, what their criteria for accepting a new product into the market is going to be.
-So we broadly think of human factors engineering or actually just the industrial design process of involving those stakeholders too from a very early stage.
-Yeah, that makes sense.
-And it sounds like, very similar to cybersecurity, it should be done in the requirements phase and designed into the system, but often people wait till the very end, and it causes all kinds of issues.
+Host: I'm doing good.
+Uh a little bit tired.
+I was at LSI conference last week and uh didn't get much sleep.
+Uh very busy, you know, trying to get business and networking and just uh meeting more people in the community.
+Host: So I think it's an important topic uh with design.
+I know you focus a lot on human factors with your design.
+Can maybe you talk a little bit about I guess what some of the biggest challenges are in the industry from a design perspective.
+Guest: Yeah, well, I mean the there's there's certainly a greater appreciation of the uh need for great human factors engineering and and how that relates to design.
+Um I think, you know, broadly in uh in the medical device industry, um design has been a bit of a a laggard and in being core to the development process.
+And uh um the understanding of industrial design within within North America isn't is really very well understood either.
+Guest: Um you know, it's largely thought of as look and feel and um and, you know, in in in medical design is sort of thought of as human factors engineering whereas we think of those things cohesively as as a whole.
+So, you know, at Cortex, we we have a very human-centered design philosophy and process.
+Um but that is wrapped around um an ISO 1345 QMS design to get devices into into the market quickly.
+Guest: So, you know, as you know, safe and effective is is core to all medical devices, um but that doesn't mean they're commercially successful.
+So commercial success really means about market adoption, making sure you're designing a product that people want, that people that people understand how to use and and can resonate with um at first glance.
+Host: From a design perspective and I I took a class in college, uh human factors engineering, I never heard of what it was before then.
+Um but it's it's obviously super important for a physician or surgeon or anyone that's using these instruments because they're, you know, often in a operating room or somewhere where the the circumstances are pretty high from a risk perspective.
+Host: Like what what are the um I guess the main items that go into the design?
+Is it done like initially or you do a design and get it on the market then kind of get some feedback and tweak it or how how does that process work?
+Guest: Yeah.
+Well, so it's it's so expensive to get um a product launched and through regulatory and, you know, you really can't make very many changes without incurring a lot of expense.
+So design really has to, a good designer, a good product, um understands that human factors engineering has to take place from the beginning, um from the very, from the very beginning.
+Guest: So, you know, a lot of a lot of the clients that we work with, they've gotten things, um, past the point of, uh, you know, a bench top prototype and, you know, understanding that the science works and and that there is likely to be a market there and there's reimbursement codes and, but now they need to accelerate that towards commercialization and bring it under design controls.
+Guest: And um, you know, design controls for us really start with um user requirements.
+So, you know, there's the indications for use and intended use statements that have to be understood from the beginning.
+And that leads into what a user requires the the device to be.
+But, you know, beyond the user, you know, those are those are the the bare bones requirements.
+Beyond the user, there's there's a lot of stakeholders that have to be involved in accepting your product into the market.
+Guest: So, the people that use it may not be the people that buy it.
+And you know, the people that buy it may not be the people that decide whether or not it's going to be reimbursed.
+So, all of those stakeholders have to be understood as well and what their journey is, um what their uh what their criteria for um accepting a new product into the market is going to be.
+And um, that, so we broadly think of human factors engineering or or actually just the industrial design process of involving those stakeholders too uh from a very early stage.
+Host: Yeah, that makes sense.
+And it sounds like very similar to cybersecurity, it should be done in the requirements phase and designed into the system, but often people wait to the very end and it causes all kinds of issues.
 I imagine with the design and human factors, the earlier on, just like cybersecurity, the better.
-And from your experience in the industry, I see you've been in the industry for quite some time, have you noticed any trends in as far as design or cybersecurity that are moving one way or the other?
-Well, I mean, certainly cybersecurity is becoming an increasing concern at the FDA.
-And with recent changes in the administration and some of the uncertainty around staffing and timing for market submissions, the FDA is under-resourced right now.
-Hopefully, that won't continue to be the case, but making sure that your market submissions are buttoned up from A to Z, and that certainly includes cybersecurity, it's going to be increasingly difficult to go back and forth with the FDA and negotiate or try to understand what gaps there might be in the market submission.
+And then from your experience in the industry, I I can see you've been in the industry for quite some time.
+Like, have you noticed, uh, any trends in far as design or cybersecurity that, you know, are moving one way or the other?